 “It was an easy matter, we imagine, for the little handful of original settlers to talk over their affairs and agree on measures of public policy.
 They might have gathered in a body and selected a spot for their meeting house, located the earliest roads and apportioned themselves home lots and tillage lands.
 The simplest form of pure democracy was adequate to all their needs; but, as their number increased, some system of representative government was found necessary.

 The first public official appointed was the Clerk.
 As the Town Record begins with November, 1634, the Recorder or Clerk had been chosen before that date.
 The “lot-layers” also appear at this time, a Committee to which was referred the delicate task of assigning lands.
 The grants, however, were determined in open meeting, and the function of the lot-layers was merely to determine locations, and fix “by metes and bounds” the lot apportioned.

-“The seven men” are first mentioned under the date of Feb.
-20, 1636-7, but they are alluded to in such an incidental way, that it would seem that they were already an established feature of town polity.
+“The seven men” (today’s Select Board) are first mentioned in1636.
 This first board of government consisted of Mr. John Winthrop, Mr. Bradstreet, Mr. Denison, Goodman Perkins, Goodman Scott, John Gage and Mr. Wade, and they were chosen to order business for the next three months.
 Mr. Denison was chosen to keep the Town Book, enter the Town orders, and “set a copy of them up in ye meeting house.”
 He was to keep a record of land grants as well, and a fee of sixpence for every entry was granted him.

-Surely the thirst for public office, which afflicts every American citizen, was easily gratified.
+Surely the thirst for public office was easily gratified.
 The Ipswich of the late 18th Century must have been a paradise for politicians.”